gildor2/UEViewer/README.md

 LIBC = static
 ```

-MSVCRT.DLL is choosen because it allows to reduce size of UModel distribution without needs to install compiler
-runtime libraries on system.
+UModel uses custom CRT library for being able to link against MSVCRT.DLL.
+MSVCRT.DLL is choosen because it allows to
+reduce size of UModel distribution without needs to install compiler runtime libraries on system - MSVCRT.DLL present on
+any Windows system.
 You may disable MSVCRT.DLL linking by commenting out line
 ```
 OLDCRT = 1
 ```

+Please note that custom CRT library will not be compatible with Visual Studio 2015, so it must be disabled in order to
+build with this or newer Visual Studio version.
+There's no needs to disable OLDCRT manually if you're correctly setting
+*vc_ver* variable in *build.sh* - it will be disabled automatically.

+You might also want to disable OLDCRT if you didn't install MSVCRT library as described below.

 If you want to use MSVCRT.DLL, you should extract **MSVCRT.zip** archive available
 [here](https://github.com/gildor2/UModel/releases) to the directory LIBS one level above of UModel directory.